-The bill amends various sections of the Revised Code to enhance the requirements for filing liens and tax assessments.
+The bill, Am.
+S. B. No. 101, amends various sections of the Revised Code to enhance the requirements for filing liens and recording trust-related documents.
 It mandates that any lien filed must include the last known address of the lien debtor, ensuring that this address is not a post office box.
-Additionally, it requires that a memorandum of trust or other qualifying instruments concerning real property be recorded, clarifying the necessary documentation for property transactions involving trusts.
-The bill also specifies that certified copies of tax assessments must include the party's name and last known address when filed with the court, aiming to improve transparency and accountability in the management of liens and property transactions.
+Additionally, the bill requires that a memorandum of trust or other qualifying instrument concerning real property must be recorded, clarifying the necessary documentation for property transactions involving trusts.
+Key changes include the specification of including the last known address for both obligors and employers in lien filings, as well as the requirement for a memorandum of trust to be recorded when real property is conveyed by or to a trustee.

 Statutes affected: As Introduced: 3123.67, 4123.78, 4141.23, 5301.071, 5301.255, 5719.04, 5739.13, 5747.13, 5749.07